Do you love cooking? Have you ever considered learning how to start a food blog?

 - Make your domain name simple and easy to remember.

-- Leave out numbers and dashes and anything else other than letters.
+- Leave out numbers, dashes and anything else other than letters.

 Step 3: Enter Your Hosting Plan Information

-You’ll also set up your HostGator username, which is what you’ll use to access the back end of your site.
+You’ll also need to set up your HostGator Security PIN which you’ll use to access the back end of your site.
+Write this down somewhere safe.

 Step 4: Enter Your Billing Information

-Another straightforward step.
-If you can’t figure this part out, maybe this whole online blogging thing isn’t for you ?
+A pretty straightforward step.
+If you can’t figure this part out, maybe this whole online business thing isn’t for you. 😉

 Step 5: Choose Add-ons That You Want